mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

    gcp: {
       email: String,
-      privateKey: String or byte[] // May be passed as a base64 encoded string.
+      privateKey: String or byte[], // May be passed as a base64 encoded string.
       endpoint: Optional<String> // Defaults to oauth2.googleapis.com
    }